danReynolds/nerdinator/README.md

 2. `nerdinator start Projects`: starts a tmux session for each configuration listed under the Projects namespace. `nerdinator start Projects/nerdinator`: Similarly starts only the tmux session for the nerdinator configuration.

-3. `nerdinator remove Projects/nerdinator`: removes nerdinator from the Projects namespace. `nerdinator remove Projects`: removes all under the namespace.
+3. `nerdinator remove Projects/nerdinator`: removes nerdinator from the Projects namespace. `nerdinator remove Projects`: removes all the Projects namespace and all sub configurations recursively.

 4. `nerdinator list`: shows all the namespaces and their descendent configurations.